 "It gets me out of house and gives me a chance to meet people.
-Also gives me a chance to learn how to cope with my illness by observing other people" (Nigel, group member)
+Also gives me a chance to learn how to cope with my illness by observing other people" (Nigel, Director and group member)

 Read our commissioning case study below.
 This is a case study involving Mary Thompson, a Social Worker in York who has referred people into our service.